dlammerse/cucsel/Assignments.md

 # Assignments

-All the files which you will need to edit in these assignments are located in **src/test/java/com/capgemini**.
+Your starting point will be the feature files.
+These are placed in **src/test/features**.
-> It might be a good idea to open the local html file that is used in the first assignments in a chrome browser (**main/resources/index.html**).
+> It might be a good idea to open the local html file that is used in the first assignments in a chrome browser (**main/resources/index.html**) > right click > Open in Browser.

 _NOTE: You will learn the most from finding things out yourself.
 If you are stuck and don't know the answer, try to google it.
 Try to use words like cucumber, selenium or java to find your answer.
-Next exersises will be less descriptive.
-Remember it is not about finishing the exercises first it's about learning as much as possible._
+Remember it is not about finishing the exercises first, it's about learning as much as possible._

 ## Exercise 1

  1. In **loan.feature**, Right-click on the scenario name 'request a car loan' and choose 'Run Scenario...'
  2. As you can see the webpage gives an error message because the desired amount to borrow is lower than the minimum.
 Update the step "**And** the amount I want to borrow is '1000'" so that this error message is no longer given.
+You also need to change the code (Ctrl + left-mouse to acces the code).
-     > The steps are located in **steps/CGLoansSteps**
+     > All code is located in **src/test/java/com/capgemini**.
+The steps are located in subfolder **steps**
- 3. Create the step "**And** I continue to explanation" (just remove the #).
+ 3. Create the step "**And** I continue to explanation" (just remove the # in the feature file).
 The background color of the step will turn into brown box, this means that there is no java connected to this step.
 Use Alt + Enter, choose 'Create step definition', choose loan_steps (com.project.steps).
  4. Check the generated java code, remove the auto generated `throw new PendingException();`.
 This exception is generated to make sure that you understand java code a bit before you can run a successful execution.
  5. Use Chrome to open **index.html** and right-click the "Continue to explanation" button and select "Inspect" to identify the selector for this button.
+ 6. If you found the right selector, open ChroPath and check if the selector indeed works.
- 6. In IntelliJ use copy paste from the `iSelectLoanTypeCarLoan()` method, change the CSS selector to selector you found in Chrome.
+ 7. In IntelliJ use copy paste from the `iSelectLoanTypeCarLoan()` method, change the CSS selector to selector you found in Chrome.
- 7. Is `.click()` the right method to use here?
+ 8. Is `.click()` the right method to use here?
- 8. Run the scenario
+ 9. Run the scenario

 ## Exercise 2